phoenix-rtos/phoenix-rtos-doc/coding/index.md

 ## Global variables

+### PS-CODE-REC-038

-In the kernel code global variables should be always initialized in runtime.
+In the kernel code global variables should be always initialized at runtime.

+### PS-CODE-REC-039

 Global variables should be used only if they're absolutely necessary.

+### PS-CODE-REC-040

-Scope should be limited whenever possible by using `static`.
-If they are used, global variables can only be placed in common structures.
+The scope of global variables should be limited whenever possible by using `static`.

+### PS-CODE-REC-041

+Global variables should only be placed in common structures.

+### PS-CODE-REC-042

 The structure should be named after the system module that implements it, followed by `_common`.

-Example notation is shown below.
+#### Example

 ```c
 static struct {